acchao/PythonSecretSanta/README.txt

         - the gifter's profile should also display the recipient's contact info, likes/dislikes
         - the giftee's profile should indicate that he/she has been matched with a gift sender, nothing else

-registration/views.py - If the user is already logged in, redirect to profile (site root)

 get registration working (having a problem testing with local SMTP)

 decide on dates: